 If the request for services is approved, CareOregon will notify the requesting provider and give the date of the next medical necessity review, if applicable.
-If the request for a prior authorization is denied, CareOregon will send a notice of adverse benefit determination (NOABD) to the member and the requesting provider.
-If the services denied had previously been authorized, the effective date of the denial will be 10 calendar days from the date of the determination to deny.
+If the request for a prior authorization is denied, CareOregon will send a Notice of Adverse Benefit Determination (NOABD) to the member and the requesting provider.